santiment/academy/src/docs/san-tokens/connect-a-wallet-to-the-sanbase-account/index.md

 title: Connect a wallet to the Sanbase account
 author: Santiment Team
 ---
+# Connect a wallet to the Sanbase account

 <Notebox type="pin">This article describes how to stake SAN token that are already in your posession.
 Please refer to [this article](/san-tokens/how-to-buy-san-tokens/) to learn how to buy SAN in the first place.</Notebox>